StephenCleary/blog-stephencleary-dotcom/blog/_posts/2010-11-16-few-words-on-guids.md

-Unfortunately, the shuffled bytes include the Version and Variant fields.
+Unfortunately, the shuffled bytes include the Version field.
 This means that **newsequentialid() GUIDs are not RFC 4122 compliant!** As a result, GUIDs from newsequentialid() have a higher likelihood of colliding with RFC 4122 compliant GUIDs such as sequential or random GUIDs.

 ## Conclusion